longhuy322000/FBUCollab/README.md

 * HomeFragment
    * User can see all the projects sorted by the algorithm
    * Click on the project to see more details
-   * Have an add button on the toolbar to add new project
+   * Have an add button on the toolbar to add a new project
 * NotificationsFragment
     * List all notifications
 * MyProfileFragment
     * Shows profile, my projects, my requests, applicants
 * NewProjectActivity
-    * Allows user to fill in all information and post new project
+    * Allows user to fill in all information and post a new project
 * ProjectDetailsActivity
     * Lists the description, skills, spots, time length
 * ApplyDialog